YOLO: An Efficient Terahertz Band Integrated Sensing and Communications Scheme with Beam Squint: Simulation Results

-Fig.~11 shows the curve of RMSE versus SNR.
-In particular, the solid line represents multiple target localization, while the dotted line represents that target at the corresponding location appears separately.
-As can be seen from the solid line, the average $\rm RMSE_\theta$ is $0.022^\circ$ when SNR is $0$ dB, and reaches $0.01^\circ$ when SNR increases to $15$ dB.
-The average $\rm RMSE_r$ is $0.012m$ when the SNR is $0$ dB.
-These results show that MYOLO can realize centimeter level localization even when SNR is $0$ dB.
-Besides, by comparing the solid line and the dotted line of the corresponding target, we find that for targets at the same locations, the accuracy of multiple target localization is slightly lower than that of single target localization due to mutual interference between targets in multiple target localization, which is also reflected in (19) and (20).

-Moreover, by comparing Fig.~11 and Fig.~10, we see that when the number of antennas $N$ and the number of subcarriers $M$ are the same, MYOLO scheme has higher angle estimation accuracy and distance estimation accuracy than YOLO scheme.
+Fig.~10(b) and Fig.~10(c) show the ${\rm RMSE}_r$ and ${\rm RMSE}_v$ for different targets.
+It is seen from them that both the ${\rm RMSE}_r$ and ${\rm RMSE}_v$ decrease as the SNR increases, and the ${\rm RMSE}_r$ and ${\rm RMSE}_v$ of the target is larger if the target is father away.
+More importantly, by comparing the solid line and the dotted line, we can see that when other conditions are the same, the MYOLO scheme has higher distance estimation accuracy and velocity estimation accuracy than the YOLO scheme.
 This is because MYOLO reduces the mutual interference among multiple targets at the expense of more sensing time.